armory/documentation/_spinnaker_install_admin_guides/clouddriver-sql.md

 ```

-### No downtime deployment
+### No Downtime Deployment

-To avoid downtime, we'll proceed in three steps:
+To avoid downtime for your deployment, use the following three steps:

 #### Step 1:  Warm up the cache
+{:.no_toc}

-We'll start a Clouddriver - not accessible from other services - to validate the installation and warm up the cache.
+The first step is to start a Clouddriver that is not accessible from other services to validate the installation and warm up the cache.

-You can do it by hand or use the [following script](https://gist.github.com/ncknt/983bb800451f00b39401852fefde69bf).
-Make sure tables are properly created and start being populated by these instances of Clouddriver.
+You can do it manually or by using the [following script](https://gist.github.com/ncknt/983bb800451f00b39401852fefde69bf).
+Make sure tables are properly created and being populated by these instances of Clouddriver.

-#### Step 2- Use MySQL to back new tasks
+#### Step 2:  Use MySQL to back new tasks
+{:.no_toc}

-After waiting a few minutes (from 2 to 10 minutes depending on how many accounts are connected), we'll update Spinnaker to use MySQL but still know of tasks statuses in Redis.
+After waiting a few minutes (from 2 to 10 minutes depending on how many accounts are connected), we'll update Spinnaker to use MySQL but remain aware of task statuses in Redis.

 We're deploying Spinnaker with the following configuration in `clouddriver-local.yml`:

 ```yaml
 sql: